liv-yaa/OliviaSmith_CS514_LibraryCatalog/README.md

 # Lab 1, Library Catalog
 Due date: September 14, 11:59pm

+Please start by clicking on this link: https://classroom.github.com/a/fwUigZ94

 For this project you will implement a "library catalog".
 You need to fill in code in four classes (in /src/catalog):
 - Book (represents a book in the library catalog that can be checked out and returned back to the library)
 - LibraryCatalog (contains an ArrayList of books, and methods to operate on it)